Better Cloud or On-Prem?

 What is cloud computing?

 Hardware, operating and infrastructure costs as well as maintenance costs are entirely at the supplier’s expense and are therefore transparently included in the rental price for the customer.
 Often such contracts are concluded on a usage or period-by-period basis.
-This allows the licensee a high degree of flexibility when booking usage licenses or storage space as needed.
+This allows the licensee to have a high degree of flexibility when booking usage licenses or storage space as needed

 Cloud or On-Prem: Which fits better to your company?